How to Care for a Dental Crown

 The Long-Term Outlook

 With consistent care and attention, a dental crown can last anywhere from 10 to 15 years, and sometimes even longer.
-How long yours lasts depends largely on your daily habits and how quickly you respond to any dental concerns.
+How long yours lasts largely depends on your daily habits and how quickly you address any dental concerns.
 By treating your crown as you would a natural tooth, you’re giving it the best chance at a long, functional life.

 At Harden Cosmetic and Family Dentistry, your oral health is our top priority.
 We always strive to preserve your natural tooth structure.
 If you have deep decay or damage, a dental crown could prevent the need for extraction.
-Contact our office today to schedule a consultation and learn more about how to care for your dental restorations.
+Call our Indianapolis, IN, office today to schedule a dental visit.
+You can also request an appointment online anytime.